 - A Bishop is an ordained clergy person who is elected by the Jurisdictional Conference to that position.
 A Bishop is elected for life, but there is a mandatory retirement age of 72.
 (A Bishop is no longer appointed to preside over an Episcopal [geographical] Area after he or she turns 72, but continues to serve the Church on the world level as a part of the Council of Bishops).
 A Bishop serves within the Jurisdiction from which he or she was elected.
 Bishops are appointed to oversee an Episcopal Area in four-year blocks.
 It takes special permission from the Jurisdictional Conference for a Bishop to serve an area for more than eight years.

 - The South Georgia Conference is in the Southeastern Jurisdiction.
-Bishop R. Lawson Bryan is the episcopal leader of South Georgia and was assigned to the South Georgia Area in 2016.
-Prior to his election in 2016, Bishop Bryan served churches in the Alabama-West Florida Conference prior to his election.
-This is his first term as the spiritual leader for South Georgia United Methodists.
+Bishop David Graves is the episcopal leader of South Georgia and was assigned to the South Georgia Area in 2021.
+He also oversees the Alabama-West Florida Conference.

 - The General Conference is the highest legislative body in the denomination.
 Representatives from every Annual and Central Conference (Regional Conferences outside the United States ) meet in April or May once every four years.
 Bishops preside at the sessions of the General Conference but do not have the privilege of voice or vote in its deliberations.